Golf Tutorials

 1. Start in a good posture, feeling the triangle connection between your shoulders and hands.

 2. To begin your swing, simply rotate your chest away from the target.
-Don’t a use your hands to snatch the club inside or lift it up.
+Don’t use your hands to snatch the club inside or lift it up.

-If you do this correctly, a you will feel your core muscles engaging.
+If you do this correctly, you will feel your core muscles engaging.
 If you only move your arms, you'll feel nothing in your torso.
 This initial "one-piece" move ensures your arms start in front of you and stay there.

 Halfway Back into the Top

-As your body continues to rotate past the takeaway, your a wrists will begin to hinge naturally, and your right elbow (for a right-hander) will start to fold.
+As your body continues to rotate past the takeaway, your wrists will begin to hinge naturally, and your right elbow (for a right-hander) will start to fold.
 This is where many golfers go wrong - they let that folding elbow get disconnected and swing far behind their back.

-To prevent this, feel like your hands are working more up than deep behind you. a As you continue to turn your shoulders to the top of your swing, your hands should finish up in a position that is roughly over your right shoulder or even your right pectoral muscle.
+To prevent this, feel like your hands are working more up than deep behind you.
+As you continue to turn your shoulders to the top of your swing, your hands should finish up in a position that is roughly over your right shoulder or even your right pectoral muscle.
 From your perspective, you should still be able to see your hands in your peripheral vision.
 If they disappear completely behind your head, you’ve let your arms get too deep and disconnected.
-The key is that even at the top of the a swing, your arms are still effectively "in front" a of your chest, which has simply rotated 90 degrees away from the target.
+The key is that even at the top of the swing, your arms are still effectively "in front" of your chest, which has simply rotated 90 degrees away from the target.

 The Downswing: Unwinding in Sequence

 You’ve done the hard work.
-You made a good, centered turn and kept your a arms beautifully in front of your chest on the a way back.
+You made a good, centered turn and kept your arms beautifully in front of your chest on the way back.
 Now, the goal is to maintain that relationship on the way down.

 Instead, the downswing begins from the ground up.